jihuan-tian/jihuan-tian.github.io/_posts/2024-05-13-convert-org-mode-contents-to-markdown.markdown

 mathjax: false
 ---

-According to my experience, a feasible work flow for exporting Org mode contents including math equations to markdown (either used for GitHub Pages or Gitlab) needs two steps.
+According to my experience, a feasible work flow for exporting Org mode contents including math equations to markdown (either used for GitHub Pages or Gitlab) needs three steps.

 1. Export the Org mode contents to a LaTeX file.
 2. Convert the LaTeX file to GFM markdown format using `pandoc`, which also handles the citation of bibliography.